ucsb-cs9/s25/_lectures/lect18.md

 ---

 ### Q: Are assumptions going to be stated on the exam?
-> Yes, don’t make your own assumptions, there will be more space on the exam for the questions to be more specific.
+> Yes.
+Don’t assume anything not clearly specified; questions will be explicit.

 ---